Achievable logoAchievable logo

 Feedback

-As you learned in the Options unit, options are risky short-term investments.
-Due to the risk involved, opening an options account requires extra care and diligence on behalf of the financial professional and firm.
+As you learned in the Options unit, options are risky, short-term investments.
+Because of that risk, opening an options account requires extra care and diligence from both the firm and the financial professional.

-When an investor wants to open an options account, FINRA Rule 2360 requires a very specific process:
+When an investor wants to open an options account, FINRA Rule 2360 requires a specific process:

 1. Customer fills out the new account form